cosmoowvu/TheMeal/README.md

 ## Features

-- **Search by Name** : Find recipes by texing the name of meal.
+- **Search by Name** : Find recipes by typing the name of meal.
-- **Filter by Main Ingredient**: Select one main ingredient from list to fine matching recipes.
+- **Filter by Main Ingredient**: Select one main ingredient from list to find matching recipes.
 - **Favorites**: Save favorite recipes it will be saved to Favorites screen.
 On Favorites screen can be removed by swipe.
-- **Recipe Detail**: View ingredients and how to cooking.
+- **Recipe Detail**: View ingredients and how to cook.
 - **Tab Navigation**: Simple UI using bottom tab navigation

 ## Technologies used